 The Victoria & Alfred Waterfront is located on the Atlantic shore in South Africa’s oldest harbor.

-Thanks to its strategic positioning, which offers magnificent views of the ocean and the mountain peaks, about 100,000 people visit the place daily during peak season.
+Thanks to its strategic positioning, which offers magnificent views of the ocean and Table Mountain, about 100,000 people visit the place daily during peak season.

-The complex was designed by Adrian van der Vyver and built by Queen Victoria’s second son, Alfred, in 1988.
+The complex was designed by Adrian van der Vyver and named after Queen Victoria (Empress of South Africa) and her second son, Alfred.

 10. Kirstenbosch National Botanical Gardens

-The 89-acre garden was started in 1913 by a botanist, Harold Pearson, and is part of the 528-hectare Kirstenbosch Estate.
+The 89-acre garden was started in 1913 by botanist Harold Pearson, and is part of the 528-hectare Kirstenbosch Estate.
+But its history also connects it to none other than Jan van Riebeeck and Cecil Rhodes.

 11. Cape of Good Hope

-The Cape of Good Hope Nature Reserve is home to many wild animals, such as antelopes, baboons, and ostriches.
+Cape of Good Hope Nature Reserve is also home to many entirely wild animals, such as antelopes, baboons, and ostriches.
+The nearby Boulders Beach tops them all with a colony of African penguins.

 12. Camp’s Bay

-Camp’s Bay was originally known as Baai von Kamptz, after Dutch soldier Friedrich von Kamptz.
+Camp’s Bay was originally known as Baai von Kamptz, after Dutch sailor Friedrich von Kamptz.

-This affluent suburb is rimmed by breathtaking, boulder-flanked beaches.
+This affluent suburb is edged by breathtaking, boulder-flanked beaches.

-The vast stretch of Camp’s Bay soft sand is flanked by bars and cafes, offering an assortment of both local and international cuisines.
+The vast stretch of Camp’s Bay’s soft sand is flanked by bars and cafes, offering an assortment of both local and international cuisines.

 Just like Clifton Beach, Camp’s Bay is shielded from strong winds, creating a great atmosphere where families can picnic and enjoy the outdoors.

-The Bay is 9km away from Cape Town and would make a great destination for a day trip from the city.
+The Bay is about 5 to 6 miles away from Cape Town and would make a great destination for a day trip from the city.

 Paternoster is a quiet oasis that is rumored to be one of South Africa’s oldest fishing villages.